 Trends in local climate action in the UK

-PCAN, the Place-based Climate Action Network is launching its first report on Trends in local climate action in the UK on Thursday 18th March 2021 from 13.30-14.30.
+PCAN, the Place-based Climate Action Network launched its first report on Trends in local climate action in the UK on Thursday 18th March 2021 from 13.30-14.30.

 There is strong, vibrant and broad-based support for more climate action at the local level in the UK; and local authorities and communities have emerged as an important, dynamic driving force of climate change action.
 PCAN’s first report on Trends in local climate action in the UK surveys the rapidly changing landscape of local climate action in the UK.